 Cats are a joy to be around, especially when they’re in the mood for snuggling in front of the TV.
 But as it is with everything else in life, feline furballs can sometimes turn from awesome to troublesome.

 One of the many difficulties of taking care of a feline pet is taking care of its biological needs – or rather cleaning up after those needs have been fulfilled.
 As you probably guessed, we’re talking about cat litter and the inevitable cleaning process.

-Whether your fluffy pal has decided to pee outside the box or to scatter some bits and pieces all over the place, it’s still messy.
-Litter mats are great for keeping things neater, but they still don’t spare you from having to scoop, clean and refill the kitty litter on daily basis.
+Whether your fluffy pal has decided to pee outside the box or scatter some bits and pieces all over the place, it’s still messy.
+Litter mats are great for keeping things neater, but they still don’t spare you from having to scoop, clean, and refill the kitty litter daily.
 Moreover, litter mats also can’t get rid of the odor coming from your kitty’s waste.

-Fortunately, in this modern day and age there are things like automatic self-cleaning litter boxes.
+Fortunately, there are things like automatic self-cleaning litter boxes.
 If you’re interested in the best ones on the market, check out our list here.
 (TIP: The Omega Paw does not make our list.)

 The product in question is Omega Paw’s self-cleaning litter box, also known as the Roll’ N Clean.

 Our review process is unbiased and based on extensive research.
 If you buy through the links on our site, we may earn a commission.

 What Is The Omega Paw Self-Cleaning Litter Box?